mrsahin101/C_for_Dummies/Introduction/Part_I_Introduction_to_C_Programming/Notes.md

     4. Run the program!

 - Funny phrase of programming : %10 writing code and algorithms, %90 finding errors and debugging :)

+- C language has 2 types of errors :
+    1. Warnings -> this type of errors are not fatal and compiler will compile the code.
+But its good practice to fix warnings as well
+    2. Errors   -> This types of errors are fatal errors and compiler will not compile the code!

+- Another way of grouping error could be like this :
+    1. Compiler errors
+    2. Linker errors
+    3. Run-time errors
+    4. Bugs